Please note that the printed version of this page will include opening times and other useful information for each property/event.

 An opportunity to see parts of the Cathedral not normally open to visitors, and hear about its fascinating history.
 A Victorian Gothic masterpiece by AWN Pugin, St Chad's was the first Catholic cathedral to be built in England after the Reformation.
 Some medieval artefacts are on display.

-Additional Information: Max 40 people per tour/event.
+Additional Information: Max 40 people per tour/session.

 The Bull Ring, Edgbaston Street, Birmingham, West Midlands, B5 5BB

-Access Information: Tower tours bookable in church on the day.
-Tower not accessible to wheelchairs.
+Access Information: Tower not accessible to wheelchairs.